Drawing courtesy of B. L. Brown.

 Built by Henry B. Burger, Jr. Manitowoc, WI, in 1914.

-Owner, R. B. Brown of Milwaukee, WI, and Deer Harbor, WA.
+The owner, R. B. Brown of Milwaukee, WI, and Deer Harbor, WA.

 Dimensions listed on the Tonnage Admeasurement papers filed with the Dept. of Commerce & Labor,